kuestess/homebridge-platform-insteonlocal/README.md

 - `invert_sensor`: set to true if your iolinc sensor is inverted, ie off when closed and on when open; default value is false

 Remote support:
 Remotes are supported as on/off switches or stateless switches intended to be used in Homekit automation and/or scenes.
-Only 8-button mode is supported for now (happy to add 4-button support if someone is willing to test).
+Both 8-button and 4-button remotes are supported.
 Additional parameters that should be used when defining a Remote device are:

 - `remotebtn`: Remote button that triggers the switch - valid values are 'A' - 'H'
 - `stateless`: Define as a stateless switch - valid values are true or false [default = false]
+- `four_btn`: set to `true` for 4-button remotes [default = false]

 Outlet support:
 On/off outlets are supported with independent control over each outlet (each is defined as an individual device).
 Additional parameters that should be used when defining an outlet are: